 Advice for determining the boundaries and dealing with enquiries

-- Information should not be supplied unsolicited; it should only be given to the person requesting the information (this may include relatives or carers), and should not be forwarded to third parties.
+Information should not be supplied unsolicited; it should only be given to the person requesting the information (this may include relatives or carers) and should not be forwarded to third parties.

-If local policy prevents non-NHS access to the network then you will need to explain that you would breach licence terms to provide an OpenAthens account or any form of remote access to e-resources.
+If local policy prevents non-NHS access to the network, then you will need to explain that you would breach licence terms to provide an OpenAthens account or any form of remote access to e-resources.
 See OpenAthens eligibility criteria

 Direct the enquirer to health information leaflets from your own organisation

-- You may make ‘library privilege’ copies of material from stock for members of the public, or they may make their own ‘fair dealing’ copies.
+You may make ‘library privilege’ copies of material from stock for members of the public, or they may make their own ‘fair dealing’ copies.
 In both cases, the copying may only be for private study or non-commercial research, and the amount copied must be ‘fair’ (one article from a journal or 5% of/one chapter from a book is suggested).

-- You may also want to give suitable information that is at an appropriate literacy level for the recipient.
+You may also want to give suitable information that is at an appropriate literacy level for the recipient.
 Assessing the level of literacy of the enquirer could be an aspect of customer service training that you might consider.

-- Accessibility Information Standard: ensure that you know your organisation’s policy on AIS and where to go for information in different formats; add field to enquiry forms to ask what format is required; raise awareness of the AIS with other staff.
+Accessible Information Standard: ensure that you know your organisation’s policy on AIS and where to go for information in different formats; add field to enquiry forms to ask what format is required; raise awareness of the AIS with other staff.

-- Provision of literature searches is a matter for local policy but should be provided with the above caveats in mind.
+Provision of literature searches is a matter for local policy but should be provided with the above caveats in mind.
 Charges for literature searches may be made.

-- If your library does not hold the relevant information, refer the enquirer to the public library to request an inter-library loan (there is usually a small fee) or to borrow a book or use their computers.
+If your library does not hold the relevant information, refer the enquirer to the public library to request an inter-library loan (there is usually a small fee) or to borrow a book or use their computers.